ipo-exe/plans/docs/iofiles.rst

 Raster maps
 ============================================

-A **raster map** is a matrix of cells storing numbers (integer or real values) and encoded in way that it can be georreferenced in a given Coordinate Reference System (CRS).
+A **raster map** in ``plans`` is a matrix of cells storing numbers (integer or real values) and encoded in way that it can be georreferenced in a given Coordinate Reference System (CRS).
 It must follow this general rules:

 - the file must be a plain text file with ``.asc`` extension
 - the first 6 lines must encode a **heading**, specifying the following metadata: